spencerkohan/LSP/docs/index.md

 # Getting Started

-!!! note ""
-    This guide is for LSP for Sublime Text 4.
-If you use LSP for Sublime Text 3 visit this [documentation](https://lsp.readthedocs.io/en/latest/).

 ## Introduction

 LSP for Sublime Text implements the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) and it provides features like auto complete, go to definition, find all references etc.